GHvW/seq-ts/README.md

 # seq-ts
 same as seq-js.
-Trying out typescript
+Trying out typescript and struggling mightily to make generators work in TS without mountains of code